Call for Votes at 16 in Northern Ireland…

 Northern Ireland is the only devolved region where 16 and 17 years olds can’t vote in local elections.
 The Labour Party have committed to extending the franchise to 16 and 17 year olds in their manifesto, however it is unclear whether this will apply across the UK.

-The Conference will host world leading experts on Votes at 16, including Dr Jan Eichhorn of the University of Edinburgh, whose research highlighted the increase in voter turnout and the positive voter behaviours associated with lowering the age of voting.
+The Conference hosted world leading experts on Votes at 16, including Dr Jan Eichhorn of the University of Edinburgh, whose research highlighted the increase in voter turnout and the positive voter behaviours associated with lowering the age of voting.

 Speaking ahead of the event, the Votes at 16 youth campaign group said: